rspamd/rspamd.com/doc/modules/rbl.md

 ### Specific URL composition rules

-From Rspamd 2.5, there is also support for a custom composition rules per RBL rules.
-This is provided by `lua_urls_compose` library.
-Here is a basic explanation of the composition rules used:
+Starting from Rspamd 2.5, it is now possible to define custom composition rules per RBL rule, using the `lua_urls_compose` library.
+Below is a basic explanation of how these composition rules work:

 ```lua
 -- First one is the input hostname, the second is the expected results